What does it take to be a Camp Counselor?

 If you have a superpower, we want to know about it!
 We are always looking for lifeguards, art, science and sports specialty counselors to join us during the summer.

-For full job details, see Summer Camp Counselor Job Description.
+For full job details, please see our 2019 Summer Counselor Job Description.

 The Fine Print:

 - Camp Counselors responsibilities begin from June 7, 2019 through August 9, 2019.

 - Mandatory staff training dates are June 7, 15, & 28.
 All staff (new and returning) must be available for these dates.